shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/tag-parser-service.md

 ### Parse a file of tags from `DoubleClick`

 The data in this example is for demonstration only.
-It does not represent an actual file of tags from DoubleClick.
+It does not represent an actual file of tags from `DoubleClick`.

 ```
 $ cat tags